EwanColquhoun/loadsheet-planner/README.md

 [Back to top](<#contents>)
 ## Future Features
 * The loadsheet displaying on the browser screen.
 Within the confines of the CI template this feature isn't easily possible.
-For this release the loadsheet is stored as a pdf in the workspace after it is printed to the screen. eg; [Loadsheet](loadsheet.pdf).
+For this release the loadsheet is stored as a pdf in the workspace after it is printed to the screen.
+Currently not accessible by the user. eg; [Loadsheet](loadsheet.pdf).

 [Back to top](<#contents>)
 # Technologies Used